Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 It’s cheaper to turn first-time customers into repeat buyers than to convert freshers.
 After the receipt email, you should have emails in the sequence that get them to trust you.
 Set up appreciation emails and content emails for how-tos on what they bought and other content.

 Have Repeat Customer Series

 If someone buys from you twice, that means that they like you.
-Leverage that to get more purchase and new customers.
-Set up an email for referral/loyalty and driving them back to content on your website.
+Leverage that to get more purchases and new customers.
+Set up an email for referral/loyalty and drive them back to content on your website.
 Also, I suggest that you have a different repeat customer receipt template.
 Make them feel appreciated in the email; let them know that you noticed that they bought from you again.